 If you’re yeast-phobic, try my IRISH OATMEAL SODA BREAD.

-- 1 Tbsp olive oil
+- 2 Tbsp olive oil

-- salt and fresh cracked pepper
+- salt and fresh cracked black pepper

-- 2 tsp flour
+- 1/4 cup flour

 - 1/2 medium onion, diced

-- 1/4 cup dry Sherry
+- 1/2 cup dry Sherry

 - 2 bay leaves

 - 3 Tbsp Worcestershire sauce

-- Add in the Sherry and let it sizzle down, then add the beef stock and bay leaves.
-Bring up to a boil, then turn down the heat, cover, and let simmer until the barley is tender, about 35-40 minutes.
+- Add the Sherry and let it cook for a minute, scraping up the brown bits as you stir.
+Add the meat back to the pan, along with the beef stock and bay leaves.
+Bring up to a boil, then turn down the heat, cover, and let barely simmer for an hour.